-Since inception, the Company has reported losses, and as a consequence, the Company have unused tax losses.
-Therefore, management has concluded that deferred tax assets should not be recognized as of December 31, 2015.
+Since inception, the Group has reported losses, and consequently, the Group has unused tax losses.
 The deferred tax assets are currently not deemed to meet the criteria for recognition as management is not able to provide any convincing positive evidence that deferred tax assets should be recognized.
+Therefore, management has concluded that deferred tax assets should not be recognized on December 31, 2016.